 Students who are placed on probation will receive the scholarship or grant for one semester of probation.
 Should the student continue on academic probation for a subsequent semester, the scholarship or grant will be cancelled for that semester and all subsequent periods of enrollment.
 In the rare case where a student is suspended for academic reasons, she will be ineligible for the scholarship or grant upon her return.
 Students who lose eligibility for non-need based awards may still apply for need-based federal and institutional financial aid, subject to Satisfactory Academic Progress policies for need-based financial aid.

 If a student withdraws from all classes for medical reasons, a refund calculation will be done based on the standard refund schedule.
 The scholarship or grant will be prorated to match the same percentage as the revised tuition charged.
 Any unused portion of her scholarship or grant can be applied toward an additional semester of study once the eight semester limit has been reached.
 A student who leaves after the 9th week of classes but before the semester is completed will not be eligible for an additional semester of funding even if she does not earn any credits during the semester she took the medical leave.

 Study Abroad/Academic leave:

-Outside Scholarships or Employee benefits earmarked for tuition may not exceed tuition charges when combined with Mount Holyoke non-need based scholarships and grants.
-If the outside funding can be applied toward room and board or other direct costs, the Mount Holyoke non-need based scholarship or grant will not be reduced.
-However, the total aid from Mount Holyoke College and outside sources may not exceed the total budget (cost of attendance).
+Outside Scholarships or employee benefits earmarked for tuition may not exceed tuition charges when combined with Mount Holyoke tuition-based scholarships and grants (Trustee, POSSE, Frances Perkins Scholarship, and South Hadley Town Grant).
+If the outside funding can be applied toward room and board or other direct costs, the Mount Holyoke tuition-based scholarship or grant will not be reduced.
+However, the total aid from Mount Holyoke College and outside sources may not exceed the total cost of attendance.
 If the outside aid does exceed the cost of attendance, the Mount Holyoke funding will be reduced.